ScratchAddons/ScratchAddons/.github/ISSUE_TEMPLATE/--feature.md

 ---
 name: "✨ Feature"
-about: 'Request for a new feature'
+about: "Request for a new feature"
-title: ''
+title: ""
-labels: 'type: enhancement, status: needs triage'
+labels: "type: enhancement, status: needs triage"
-assignees: ''
+assignees: ""
 ---

 <!--